DineshT-coder/Calculator/README.md

 # Calculator App

-A simple, user-friendly calculator app built using [insert technology stack here, e.g., HTML, CSS, JavaScript, React, etc.].
+A simple, user-friendly calculator app built using HTML,CSS,JS.
 This calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features